History of Austin Cindric in Timeline

 2015: C. Buescher

-In 2015, at age 17, Austin Cindric competed in the Bathurst 12 Hour driving a Mercedes-Benz SLS AMG, finishing 21st overall and seventh in his class.
-Also in 2015, he began competing full-time in the CTSCC, winning a race at Canadian Tire Motorsport Park and becoming the youngest winner in the series.
+In 2015, at age 17, Austin Cindric competed in the Bathurst 12 Hour, finishing 21st overall.
+He began competing full-time in the CTSCC in 2015 and won the CTSCC race at Canadian Tire Motorsport Park in July 2015, becoming the youngest winner in the series at age 17.

 November 2016: Full-Time Truck Series Announcement

-In November 2016, Brad Keselowski Racing (BKR) announced that Austin Cindric would compete full-time in the Truck Series in 2017.
+In November 2016, BKR announced that Austin Cindric would compete full-time in the Truck Series in 2017.

 2016: Pirelli World Challenge